-Surge in foreign postsecondary applicants puts Canadian schools’ balancing act to test
+Climbing number of foreign students puts B.C. university's cap system to the test

-For the first time since Simon Fraser University began accepting international students, the school did not open its spring term, which will start in January, to them because the cap for international students for the whole year was filled in August.
+For the first time since Simon Fraser University began accepting international students, the school did not open its spring term to them because the cap for international students for the whole year was filled in August.

 International students' demand for positions at British Columbia postsecondary institutions has significantly increased in recent years and schools must juggle that increasing demand while remaining committed to the number of spaces they offer to domestic students.